ysymyth/ysymyth.github.io/index.md

 <img style="float:right; padding-left:10px" src="images/self.jpeg" width="220" height="220">

 I am a PhD student at Princeton University, advised by [Karthik Narasimhan](https://www.cs.princeton.edu/~karthikn/).
-Previously, I graduated from Yao Class at Tsinghua University.

-In my work, I develop language agents and their benchmarks.
+In my work, I develop, benchmark, and formalize language agents.

-In my life, I like reading, basketball, pool, travel, and rap.
+In my life, I read, travel, and play basketball.

-To anyone: I would appreciate (anonymous) [feedback](https://www.admonymous.co/ysymyth) about anything!
+To anyone: give me [feedback](https://www.admonymous.co/ysymyth) about anything!

-To students: feel free to schedule a chat about anything via email!
-I will dedicate 30min each week to this end, and priortize underrepresented groups.
+To students: email to schedule a chat about anything!
+I will dedicate 30 minutes each week to this end and priortize underrepresented groups.

 # Recent News